rakadityas/auth-lab/06-passkeys-webauthn/README.md

 **public key**.
 Login is a signed challenge.
 There is nothing on the server to steal and nothing the user can be tricked into typing into a fake site.

+### ELI5 — in simple words

+A password is a **secret you both know**.
+That is the whole problem:

+- You know it → you can be tricked into typing it on a fake website.
+- The server knows it → a thief who breaks into the server gets it.

+A **passkey** is different.
+Think of a magic wax seal:

+- Your phone/laptop keeps a **private stamp** that never, ever leaves it.
+- The website keeps only a **picture of the stamp's shape** (the public key).
+  A picture is useless for making fake seals.

+To log in, the website says: *"Stamp this random number for me."* Your device asks for your fingerprint, stamps it, and sends the stamp back.
+The website compares it to the picture.
+Match = you are in. **Nothing secret ever travels.**

+**Why can't a fake website steal it?** This is the beautiful part.
+Your browser locks each passkey to *one exact website address*.
+If you are on `evil-bank.com`, the browser simply **refuses to use** your `real-bank.com` passkey.
+It is not that you are smart enough not to be fooled — the browser will not let you be fooled, even if you want to be.

+This is why passkeys beat SMS codes and authenticator apps: those codes can be read aloud, typed into a fake page, and used by the thief within 30 seconds.
+A passkey has no code to read.

+**The catch:** if you lose every device holding your passkey, you are locked out.
+So "how do I get back in?" becomes the hard problem — see §5.

+> ⚠️ For this module you need a **real browser** and a fingerprint reader, face
+> unlock, or a security key.
+It cannot be done with `curl`.

 ---

 ## 1. WebAuthn in one paragraph